Vol.2..Norwegian Farmer’s Son..January 21st

 On May 15th, Of ’46, An angel floated down,

-And placed upon, A newborn’s head,
+And placed upon, A newborn’s head, A sparkling pink little crown.

 #275=Rosie advertising seed corn her dad sold; Summer '48